Toronto Multiple Sclerosis Long Term Disability Lawyer

 The prognosis is an important part of your records.
 This information is not always available in your records unless you request it.
 A disability lawyer can work with your doctor to get his or her testimony on your MS symptoms and how they affect you and your ability to work.

-Use of Medical Experts
+Use Of Medical Experts

 If your records are not enough to show that your condition prevents you from working, we may bring in other experts to review your case.
 Vocational experts can testify that your symptoms limit or prevent you from working.